Playing the Heart Strings

 - Halo 4 has this in "Green and Blue", during Cortana's death cutscene.

 - The awakening and death of Edge's parents in Final Fantasy IV, after they had been turned into mindless monsters by Mad Scientist Lugae.

 - Aerith's death in Final Fantasy VII, and the battle against JENOVA immediately after, are set to Aerith's Theme.

 - Mass Effect 2 features a brief cello line repeated as a leitmotif symbolizing loss.

-- "True" and "Theme of Laura Reprise" from Silent Hill 2 use both this and The Lonely Piano.
+- "True" and "Theme of Laura Reprise" from Silent Hill 2 use both this and Lonely Piano Piece.

 - The World 1 background music from Super Mario Galaxy 2.

 - The intro of Castlevania 64.

 - The background music to Yormgen from Tales of Vesperia.

 - Fallout: New Vegas plays somber Ennio Morricone-style strings near Goodsprings, Crimson Caravan Company, and a few other locations, as well as the during the credits.